Sunainacode/Algorithms-C-/README.md

 <br>
 <a id="ls"></a>
 # Linear Search
 Linear Search is a searching algorithm that searches for a particular element in an array in a serial order.
 For example: Let us assume that there are 10 elements in an array.
-To search for a particular element, there will be a loop that will check each index(position) of the array and print the position where the element is found.
+To search for a particular element, there will be a loop that will check each index(position) of the array and print the position where the element is found. <br>
 <a id="bs"></b>
 # Binary Search
 Binary Search is another searching algorithm that performs the same function as linear search but the time complexity(in simpler words: amount of time taken to complete the task) is lesser.
 Binary search searches an element faster than linear search when the array size increases.
-The only requirement of binary search is that the array must be in ascending order in which the searching is to be performed.
+The only requirement of binary search is that the array must be in ascending order in which the searching is to be performed. <br>
 <a id="js"></a>
 # Jump Search
 Jump Search is a faster algorithm than Binary search.
 It is just a modified form of binary search where a small range of numbers are found in which the desired number lies by jumping some indexes in between.
-Then the desired index is found out by using linear search in that particular small range.
+Then the desired index is found out by using linear search in that particular small range. <br>